-Natalie Hall is Fulton County Commissioner of District 4, which encompasses the heart of Atlanta, Downtown, Midtown, Old 4th Ward, Collier Heights and neighborhoods west of downtown Atlanta to Fulton Industrial Boulevard.
+Natalie Hall is the Fulton County Commissioner of District 4, which encompasses the heart of Atlanta, Downtown, Midtown, Old 4th Ward, Cascade and Collier Heights, and legacy neighborhoods northwest of the Mercedes Benz Stadium to Fulton Industrial Boulevard.
 The unique attribute about this district is that it’s completely inside of the City of Atlanta.

 Commissioner Hall is passionate about making a positive impact in the lives of the citizens of Fulton County.
 She previously served Fulton County faithfully for six years as the Chief of Staff to the late Fulton County District 4 Commissioner Joan P. Garner and has over 25 years of management experience in the public and private sectors.

 In September 2017, Natalie received the Certified Public Manager (CPM) certification from the Carl Vinson Institute of Government of the University of Georgia.
-In 2018, Commissioner Hall completed all required coursework for her certification as a Certified County Commissioner through Association County Commissioners of Georgia (ACCG) and the University Of Georgia Carl Vinson Institute Of Government.
-Through a great partnership between the Association of County Commissioners of Georgia (ACCG) and The Carl Vinson Institute of Government at the University of Georgia, Commissioner Hall received her Certified County Commissioner Certification at the 2019 ACCG Lifelong Learning Academy Leadership Luncheon in Savannah, GA.
-She completed nine core classes which included County Government 101, County Government Law, County Government Finance, Ethics, Economic Development, Human Resources, Public Safety, 0and Public Health, Property Appraisal, and Taxation and Leadership Institute.
+In 2018, Commissioner Hall earned her certification as a Certified County Commissioner through Association County Commissioners of Georgia (ACCG) and the University Of Georgia Carl Vinson Institute Of Government.